peppage/adyen-testcards-extension/README.md

 ### Installation

-#### Installing from Chrome Web Store

-1. Find the extension in the [Chrome Web Store](https://chrome.google.com/webstore/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag)
-2. Click "Add to Chrome"

 The installation will warn that the extension can read and write data on all websites:

 ![Chrome Web Store message](chrome-store-popup.png)